HOW TO JOURNAL

 Can you touch on goal setting and manifestation?

-Sure can!
 Writing things down is a powerful way to turn ideas into reality.

 I often get questions on this and I think some people assume there is a crazy secret to it and if you miss a step it won't happen.
 When really, the gist of it is getting really clear on what you want and following the steps to get there.